- Location: Westminster, London

 - Awards: Housing Design Awards - Finalist 2015 New London Awards - Finalist 2014

-We are designing a landmark elderly-person housing scheme and a business enterprise building for Westminster City Council.
+We have designed a landmark elderly-person housing scheme and a business enterprise building for Westminster City Council.
 The bold form of the building is a response to its strategic position on Lisson Grove.

 A 1300sq.m enterprise business space forms the base of the building and is designed to mediate the awkward topography of the site whilst creating a positive relationship to the street and tower above.
 A robust, industrial style interior allows flexible space for creative industries.